 In 2008, Minnesota’s voters passed the Clean Water, Land, and Legacy Amendment (Legacy Amendment) to the Minnesota Constitution.
 The Legacy Amendment dedicates funding to protect, enhance, and restore wetlands, prairies, forests, and wildlife habitat; support our parks and trails; protect water quality, and preserve Minnesota’s arts and cultural heritage.

 Thanks to support from the Arts and Cultural Heritage Fund created by the Legacy Amendment, the Minnesota Zoo is expanding its programming in a number of areas as it solidifies its place among Minnesota’s premiere cultural institutions.

-An overview of our Legacy funded projects are below.
+Below is an overview of some of our Legacy funded projects.
 Click on each link for more information.

 Moose Conservation, Project Description:

 In partnership with the University of Minnesota Duluth’s Natural Resources Research Institute, scientists and veterinarians from the Zoo are tracking and studying moose in northeastern Minnesota to better understand their habitat and habits.
 This project will result in management recommendations to help Minnesota’s moose population to be sustained into the future.

 Learn more about Moose Conservation Research in Minnesota

 Prairie Butterfly, Project Description:

 In partnership with other conservation agencies and organizations, the Zoo aims to prevent the extinction of Minnesota’s native prairie butterflies.
 One aspect of the work includes a conservation breeding program at the Zoo.
 We are also monitoring butterfly populations in Minnesota’s endangered native prairies and raising awareness among Zoo guests about the importance of prairie ecosystems and actions the public can take.